DataDog/documentation/content/en/synthetics/settings/_index.md

 {{% tab "MFA Token" %}}

-You can create a TOTP to use in your tests by creating a global variable where you enter a secret key or upload a QR code from your authentication provider.
+To generate and use a TOTP in your tests, create a global variable where you enter a secret key or upload a QR code from your authentication provider.

 1. In **Choose variable type**, select **MFA Token**.
 2. In **Define Variable**, enter a **Variable Name**.
 Your variable name can only use uppercase letters, numbers, and underscores.